MillaAlex/C-sharpBasics/C#_main_commands.md

 ! " ; " is important as it indicates end of command.

-"\b\b   " if required to hide the last symbol, like , .

 " // " to leave a comment which does not affect the code (ctrl + /)